ARTA 100 Art and Visual Thinking (Cr3) (3:0)

 ARTA 260 Individual Studio/Professional Practices (Cr4) (1:8)

-An intensive studio experience for personal development and growth, that culminates in a final, semester-end exhibition.
-The critique will be the core process where aesthetic awareness and creative issues unfold.
-Students gain knowledge of professional practices through visits to galleries, museums, and artists' studios; and meeting artists, dealers, critics, and museum staff; researching and writing about these experiences.
-Prereq.- ARTA 226 and 204.
+This capstone course in the Fine Art Program offers an intensive studio experience for personal development and growth, culminating in a final, semester-end exhibition.
+The critique, a detailed analysis of artwork, will be the core process where aesthetic awareness and creative issues unfold.
+Students gain knowledge of professional practices by visiting galleries, museums, and artists' studios; speaking with artists, art dealers, art critics, and museum staff; and researching and writing about these experiences.
+Prereq. - Complete two (2) from among ARTA 164, 204, 226, 251, 282; Pre or Co-requisite: ARTA 220

 ARTA 261 Advanced Ceramics (Cr3) (2:4)